xinhuang/xinhuang.github.com/_drafts/a-broken-implementation-of-multi-threading-observer-pattern.md

 To avoid this problem, there are several alternatives:

-1. Explicit observer removal in the most derived destructor.
+1. Explicitly remove observer in the most derived destructor.
 This could be error prone, and the problem can still occur because you can always inherit from `ConcreteObserver`.

-2. Explicit un-registration observer before its destructor is called.
-This requires a customized deleter to call un-register function if you use `std::shared_ptr`, or having to be careful if the observer's life span is managed manually - with a lot of repeated code to remove observers to boot.
+2. Explicitly un-registe observer before its destructor is called.
+This requires a customized deleter to call an unregister function if you use `std::shared_ptr`, or having to be careful if the observer's life span is managed manually - with a lot of repeated code to remove observers to boot.

     For example:

-        // manually un-register observer from observable
+        // manually unregister observer from observable
         {
           ConcreteObserver scopedObserver;
           observable.add(scopedObserver);